scrtlabs/SecretNetwork/docs/protocol/encryption-specs.md

 - Verify the remote attestation proof of the bootstrap node from `genesis.json`.
 - Create a remote attestation proof that the node's Enclave is genuine.
-- Generate inside the node's Enclave a true random curve25519 curve private key: `registration_privkey`.
+- Generate inside the node's Enclave a true random curve25519 private key: `registration_privkey`.
 - From `registration_privkey` calculate `registration_pubkey`.
 - Send an `secretcli tx register auth` transaction with the following inputs:
   - The remote attestation proof that the node's Enclave is genuine.